mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `daily_value` (Float): DVs are the recommended amounts of total sugars to consume or not to exceed each day.
 * `per_100g` (Float): The amount of total sugars per 100g of the product.
 * `per_serving` (Float): The amount of total sugars per serving of the product.
 Fields which are specific to this product; they are not used in any other product.

+### Total Sugars Field
+The total amount of sugars in the product.

+A `NutritionFactsLabelV1TotalSugar` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of total sugars to consume or not to exceed each day.
+* `per_100g` (Float): The amount of total sugars per 100g of the product.
+* `per_serving` (Float): The amount of total sugars per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

+### Trans Fat Field
+The amount of trans fat in the product.

+A `NutritionFactsLabelV1TransFat` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of trans fat to consume or not to exceed each day.
+* `per_100g` (Float): The amount of trans fat per 100g of the product.
+* `per_serving` (Float): The amount of trans fat per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

 ### Trans Fat Field